 Viola Vaughan-Eden has provided child and family counseling services to the Southeastern Virginia community for more than 35 years.
-Following her Master of Social Work (MSW) degree in 1987, she worked for eight years as a psychotherapist in Norfolk at The Barry Robinson residential treatment center for emotionally and behaviorally troubled youth.
+Following her Master of Social Work (MSW) degree in 1987, she worked for eight years as a psychotherapist in Norfolk at The Barry Robinson residential treatment center for youth with mental health challenges.
 Next, she was a founding staff member of a Child Abuse Program that eventually became a nationally accredited Children's Advocacy Center at Children's Hospital of the King's Daughters.
 Since 2002, she has been in private practice in Hampton Roads offering mental health services to trauma victims and their families.
 In 2003, she completed her dissertation on parenting sexually abused children earning a PhD in Social Work from Virginia Commonwealth University.
 Currently, she is a Professor and the PhD Program Director with The Ethelyn R. Strong School of Social Work at Norfolk State University.
 She is also the President and CEO of UP For Champions, a non-profit in partnership with The UP Institute, a think tank for upstream child abuse solutions, which she co-founded.

 Throughout her career, Dr. Vaughan-Eden has evaluated and consulted on more than 2,500 cases of maltreatment and provided expert testimony more than 600 times.
 She has trained MSW students, psychology interns, medical residents, physicians, social workers, guardians ad litem, judges, and law enforcement to enhance their awareness of child development, assessment, and treatment.
 She has served as an expert witness in more than 22 jurisdictions within Virginia as well as California, District of Columbia, Louisiana, Maryland, Montana, North Carolina, Tennessee, Vermont, Washington and three branches of U.S. Military Court.
 In order to enhance her understanding of the judicial system, she attended Loyola University Chicago Law School obtaining a Master of Jurisprudence in Children's Law and Policy in 2013.